-Today’s technological advancements in the logistics industry allow for automated route optimization, therefore increasing vehicle efficiency.
+Thanks to technological advancements in the logistics industry, you can provide your teams with a route planner app that optimizes multi-stop routes, increasing vehicle efficiency.
 By creating more efficient routes, costs are cut by needing less drivers and trucks, and energy use is reduced.

 Batch goods together for higher drop density

 This goes hand in hand with automated route planning.
 By ‘batching’ or grouping together goods going out to the same area in the same time window, businesses can reduce the number of vehicles dispatched and maximize their energy efficiency.

 Use intelligent fleet management to dispatch to electric delivery vehicles (EV) fleets

 Using intelligent fleet management, algorithms can prioritize dispatch of an eco-friendly fleet first.
 This can be done by purchasing EV vehicles, or by collaboration with an EV fleet.

 Perform hyperlocal deliveries from stores rather than regional warehouses

 While this may seem counterintuitive, hyperlocal deliveries can actually cut costs for retailers by eliminating large shipping fees and distribution center costs.
 Local ‘ship from store ‘ delivery not both enables faster delivery and lowers fuel costs.

 Use bikes for local, urban deliveries